notfoundry/turing.reflect/README.md

 end deliverGreeting
 ```

-to invoke this, we first have to include the **invoke** module.
-This is accomplished by adding the following line to your file header
+To invoke this, we first have to include the **invoke** module by adding the following snippet to the import line of your file header
-> import "%oot/reflect/universe", "%oot/reflect/invoke"
+> "%oot/reflect/invoke"

-from there, invoking the function is simple
+From there, invoking the function is simple

 ```scala
 var greeting: string